Dogtor J.s Recommended

 5) Diamond Naturals Active Cat

-6) Dick Van Patten Natural Balance Duck and Potato, Venison and Brown Rice, and Sweet Potato and Fish
+6) Dick Van Patten Natural Balance Sweet potato and Venison, Duck and Potato, Venison and Brown Rice,

 7) Eagle Pack Holistic Select®Duck Meal & Oatmeal Formula